rchastain/open-critter/README.md

 ## Overview

-Open Critter is an open source UCI chess engine written in Pascal by Richard Vida.
+*Open Critter* is an open source UCI chess engine written in Pascal by Richard Vida.

 ## History

 ### 1.1.38

-Open Critter 1.1.37, retouched in order to be compiled for Linux with the Free Pascal compiler.
+Compilation for Linux with the Free Pascal compiler.

 * Fix compilation errors
 * Fix memory leaks